katblankart/katblankart.github.io/_pages/publications.md

 ## Peer-reviewed journal articles

+Brand T & **Blankart KE**.
+Does access to quality accreditation improve health? - Patient-level evidence from German cancer care (in press, European Journal of Health Economics)

 [**Blankart KE**, Lichtenberg FR.
 Prevalence and relationship with health of off-label and contraindicated drug use in the United States: a cross-sectional study.
 Journal of Pharmaceutical Policy and Practice.
 2025 Dec 31;18(1):2472221.](https://doi.org/10.1080/20523211.2025.2472221)